Police search for robbers after reported gun shots Wednesday morning

 Officers responded at 1:10 a.m. to an apartment on Milwaukee Street.
 The victim told police a female acquaintance brought two men to his apartment.
 Once inside, one of the men showed a handgun and demanded money, according to the release.

-The robbers left with an undisclosed amount of money after striking the victim with the weapon.
+The robbers left with an undisclosed amount of money after striking the victim with the firearm.
 The gun discharged but no one was struck, according to the release.

 The victim received a head wound and was treated at a local hospital.